-Rich velvet, decorated with gold braid, sequins, 'jewels' and lace.
-Benefactors such as former boxer Roberto Duran, a native of Panama, donate money for local women to fashion new garments for the Black Crist of Portobelo.
+Black Christs Robe Rich velvet, decorated with gold braid, sequins, 'jewels' and lace.
+Benefactors such as former boxer Roberto Duran, a native of Panama, donate money for local women to fashion new garments for the Black Christ of Portobelo.

 The Panama Canal has a number of

 surprising features , including the fact that the oceans at either end are of different heights.

 Profound experience makes this church a Panama City attraction worth visiting when you travel to Panama.